 Persons with disabilities have access to an array of housing and housing supports, with an emphasis on the least restrictive community setting and maximum consumer choice.
 In Vermont, Housing Choice (Section 8) rental assistance has been effectively targeted to persons with mental, physical, or developmental disabilities.
-Unfortunately, Vermont had not been awarded Section 811 Project-Based

-Rental Assistance to make rental housing affordable to more non-elderly persons with disabilities.
+Unfortunately, Vermont had not been awarded Section 811 Project-Based Rental Assistance to make rental housing affordable to more non-elderly persons with disabilities.

-Beyond accessing the appropriate level of residential or outpatient treatment, persons with alcohol or other Substance Use Disorders can access a limited number of transitional housing beds or recovery housing programs supported through grants from the AHS, Department of Health, Division of Alcohol and Drug Abuse Prevention.
+Beyond accessing the appropriate level of residential or outpatient treatment, persons with alcohol or other Substance Use Disorders can access a limited number of transitional housing beds or recovery housing programs supported through grants from the AHS, Department of Health, Substance Use Programs.